eldariont/svim/README.rst

 Consequently, they have a large impact on genes and regulatory regions.
 This is reflected in the large number of genetic disorders and other disease that are associated to SVs.

-Common sequencing technologies by providers such as Illumina generate short reads with high accuracy.
+Next-generation sequencing technologies by providers such as Illumina generate short reads with high accuracy.
-However, they exhibit weaknesses in repeat and low-complexity regions where SVs are particularly common.
+However, they exhibit weaknesses in repetitive and low-complexity regions where SVs are particularly common.
 Single molecule long-read sequencing technologies from Pacific Biotechnologies and Oxford Nanopore produce reads with error rates of up to 15% but with lengths of several kbps.
 The high read lengths enable them to cover entire repeats and SVs which facilitates SV detection.